 Launch touch-optimized desktop: This setting is disabled and not available for Windows 10 and Windows Server 2016 machines.
 For more information, see Mobile experience policy settings.

-Features not in Citrix Receiver or that have different default values
+Features not in Citrix Workspace app or that have different default values

 - COM Port Mapping: COM Port Mapping allowed or prevented access to COM ports on the user device.
 COM Port Mapping was previously enabled by default.
 In 7.x releases of XenDesktop and XenApp, COM Port Mapping is disabled by default.
 For details, see Configure COM Port and LPT Port Redirection settings using the registry.